rakeshseal0/Liquor-price/README.md

 # Liquor-price
-This is an android app which tells you about the approved liquor prices nearby.
+this is an android app which tells you about the approved liquor prices nearby.